EdDataScienceEES/tutorial-kingakaszap/README.md

 [Scripts](scripts) - This folder contains a workflow script and the final script with the code used in the tutorial.

-[Tutorial](tutorial) - This folder holds the final markdown file for the tutorial.
+[Tutorial](tutorial) - This folder holds the final markdown file for the [tutorial](tutorial/tutorial.md), plots generated in the tutorial, and references.

 [Workflow](workflow) - This folder contains files used during my workflow, such as the coding club tutorial template, an outline for the tutorial and ideas.